utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day13/day13.md

 - **MEAN** - Mongo + Express + Angular + Node
 - **MERN** - Mongo + Express + React + Node

-# How to do it?
+# How do you configure a service?

-First you need to check if the server is already installed.
+First you need to check if the **httpd** server is already installed.
+Thus, it is the httpd server that we are going to use to create a server on the machine and then hosts it.
+SO first you use **rpm** to check if the daemon httpd is installed.

 ```
 rpm -q httpd